Implement Dark Mode in TanStack Start

 • setThemeServerFn updates the cookie with the new theme value.

-This approach ensures the theme is handled on the server, which prevents flickering on initial load and keeps the experience consistent across pages and refreshes.
+This ensures that the theme is handled on the server, preventing flickering on the initial load and keeping the experience consistent across routes and refreshes.

 lib/theme.ts